davidj-brewster/agentic-e2e-dicom-medical-pipeline/README.md

-# Agentic FreeSurfer/FSL Segmentation and Clustering System
+#  Multi-Agentic adaptive FreeSurfer/FSL Registration, ROI-detection, Segmentation, Clustering, Visualisation and Anomaly detection System for DiCOM and NiFTi images and sequences

-CRITICAL: DO NOT CHANGE THE ORIGINAL DESIGN ARCHITECTURE INSTRUCTIONS OR DETAILS IN THIS README.md.
+***** CRITICAL NOTE TO ROO-CODE/AI AGENT AMENDING CODE IN THIS PROJECT: DO NOT CHANGE THE ORIGINAL DESIGN ARCHITECTURE INSTRUCTIONS OR DETAILS IN THIS README.md.
 They may be of use to future agentic coding assistants in full.
-Include additional requirements or implementation progress as appropriate though.
+Include additional requirements or implementation progress as appropriate though. *****

 ## System Overview